L1ghtn1ng/dvwa-ansible/README.md

-# dvwa-ansible
+# DVWA-Ansible
-Easy way to install DVWA on Ubuntu 19.04 using ansible For more information on this app please see the upstream repo https://github.com/ethicalhack3r/DVWA
+Easy way to install DVWA on Ubuntu 19.04 using Ansible.
+For more information on this app please see the upstream repo https://github.com/ethicalhack3r/DVWA

+# What does this playbook do?
+It installs a LAMP stack(apache,mysql and php) and configures them to get a working system to run DVWA

 # Credit
 Credit goes to https://github.com/appsecco/vulnerable-apps which this playbook is based on.